VeronikaRuliskova/help/docs/business-page.md

 2. Click on Pages
 3. Select a page you want to delete and click on its detail
 4. Click Danger Zone
-5. Click Remove business page
+5. Click Remove business page and confirm

 ## How can I rename a business page?
 To rename a business page: